PALM BEACH, FLA. (AP) - Sean Payton's season-long suspension for New Orleans' bounty system begins at the end of the week.

-"I said in a letter they have to appeal by April 2, I believe," Goodell said Monday at the owners meetings in Palm Beach, Fla.
+"I said in a letter they have to appeal by April 2, I believe," Goodell said at the owners meetings.
 "If he decides to appeal, I probably will allow him to continue and I would expedite the hearing and I would expedite my decision.

 "We did meet twice and went through the information.
 If he has something else for me to consider, I will."